 Palm Beach County is an incredibly diverse community with over 1.44 million residents representing dozens of cultures, ethnicities and languages.
 What does it take to make a county as large and dynamic as ours come together?
 Let’s find out…

 Achieve Palm Beach County believes that no one knows this community better than its residents and businesses.
-Which is why we work to support and strengthen already existing relationships between individuals and organizations as well as to identifying spaces where new ones can be made.
+This is why we work to support and strengthen existing relationships between individuals and organizations, as well as to identify spaces where new partnerships can be made.
 We know the answers to our community’s educational issues can be resolved by working together to create the solutions.

 The future will come, but are we ready for it?

 Palm Beach County is a dynamic community whose richest asset is its members.
 We work here, we live here, raise our families here and go to school here.
 So, what happens when we don’t all have equitable access to educational supports and a post-secondary education?
 You get a community with a weakened workforce that is ill-equipped for a constantly growing global market.

 To get an idea of what jobs may be available in your area and what it will take to get those jobs, see CareerEdge’s report titled, “Where Are The Jobs?”
 Learn more

 The school district of Palm Beach County’s graduation rate for the 2016-2017 school year reached a historic high mark ranking making it first among Florida’s large, urban school districts and exceeding the State’s graduation rate for the class of 2017, according to figures released by the Florida Department of Education.
 For the second consecutive year, graduation rates increased for Black students by 10 percentage points over two years and 6.6 percentage points over two years for Hispanic students.
 Although these numbers look promising there are other numbers that should be extremely worrisome to the residents of Palm Beach County.